• Skip to primary navigation

 Add a dollop of sour cream and sprinkle some crisp bacon and chives on top, or try my Creamy Greek Yogurt Cucumber Tzatziki for a refreshing layer of flavor.
 Substitute the Parmesan cheese with other cheeses, or omit the cheese altogether to make it a vegan dish.

-And if you're looking for other recipes that use cauliflower, check out my Cauliflower Pizza Bites or my Sweet Potato Cauliflower Shepherd's Pie.
+If you're looking for other recipes that use cauliflower, check out my Cauliflower Pizza Bites, Sweet Potato Cauliflower Shepherd's Pie, Roasted Cauliflower Hummus, or Buffalo Cauliflower with Feta Dip.

 ~ Lisa.